Will CGL Insurance Cover My Clients for Cyber Exposures?

-Commercial general liability (CGL) insurance is a must-have for any business.
+In general, Commercial General Liability (CGL) insurance is a must-have for any business.
 CGL offers protection from financial loss due to injuries or property damage that occur on the premises.
-While CGL is considered comprehensive business insurance, it does not cover all types of risk.
-In fact, you might be surprised to learn that CGL policies do not cover cyber exposures, despite the upsurge in cyber incidents in recent years.
+However, while CGL is considered comprehensive business insurance, it does not cover all types of risk.
+Despite the upsurge in incidents in recent years, CGL policies do not typically cover cyber exposures.

-Since CGL policies don’t cover cyber incidents, businesses must acquire cyber liability coverage as a separate policy.
-The good news is that cyber policies are relatively inexpensive to maintain, yet they pack enough punch to save you thousands, or even millions, of dollars in the event of an incident.
+Because of this coverage gap for cyber incidents, businesses must acquire cyber liability coverage as a separate policy.
+Still, there is good news.
+Cyber policies are relatively inexpensive to maintain, yet they provide enough protection to save your clients thousands, or even millions of dollars in the event of an incident.

-Read on to learn exactly how CGL insurance works and why you should prioritize getting an additional cyber policy.
+Read on to learn exactly how CGL insurance works and why your clients should prioritize getting an additional cyber policy.

-Commercial general liability insurance protects your business from financial loss due to lawsuits that arise from everyday activities.
+Commercial general liability insurance protects your clients’ business from financial loss due to lawsuits that arise from everyday activities.
 It also covers non-professional negligent acts.
 Negligence refers to the principle that everyone must take reasonable measures to avoid injuring others.
 There are two primary kinds of negligence:

-- Professional negligence means that your work caused physical or financial harm to a customer.
-For example, if your accounting company makes an error on a tax return that triggers a costly IRS audit, the client could sue you for damages.
-Thus, CGL would not cover you in the case of professional negligence.
+- Professional negligence means that work completed caused physical or financial harm to a customer.
+For example, if an accounting company makes an error on a tax return that triggers a costly IRS audit, the client could sue you for damages.
+Thus, CGL would not cover your client in the case of professional negligence.

 - Ordinary negligence applies to the general public and occurs when a company fails to prevent injury to others.
-For example, if you neglected to put proper signage on your business property during construction and that resulted in a customer’s injury, you might be accused of ordinary negligence.
-A CGL policy would cover you in the case of ordinary negligence.
+For example, if proper signage is not posted on a business property during construction and that resulted in a customer’s injury, the business might be accused of ordinary negligence.
+A CGL policy would cover your client in the case of ordinary negligence.

-There are four different types of ordinary negligence that CGL insurance policy covers: third-party bodily injury, third-party property damage, product liability, and advertising injuries.
+There are four different types of ordinary negligence that a CGL insurance policy covers.
+Here’s how to break them down for your clients:

+- Advertising injuries.
 If someone sues a business owner or employee of personal/advertising injury, CGL will cover the legal expenses.
-Personal/advertising injury includes:
+Personal/advertising injury includes the following: